lauradarlak/anomalous-encounters/spec.md

     - /categories/:category_slug/encounters/:id SHOW
 - [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients/new)
     - /:display_name/encounters/new NEW
-- [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [x] Include form display of validation errors (form URL e.g. /recipes/new)
+    - /:display_name/encounters/new
+    - Devise: Log in and Sign up forms

 Confirm:
 - [ ] The application is pretty DRY